FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 minor changes are made to an Orchestra file while version should be updated for incremental changes.

-By default, the language for conditional expressions is the Score DSL.
+By default, the language for conditional expressions is the Score DSL (See section [Score DSL](#score-dsl) below).
-(See section below.)
 However, this may be overridden by setting a value to the attribute expressionLanguage.

 ### Support for XInclude